School of Mathematics and Physics

 We also support the London Mathematical Society Good Practice Scheme which advocates equal opptunities for women.

-Our School of Mathematics and Physics is a lively and supportive community of academics, researchers, support staff and students.
-Lectures and classes take place on sites across our city centre campus where our students can also access open and shared learning spaces and IT resources for group work, study or revision.
+Lectures and classes take place at sites across our city centre campus where our students can also access open and shared learning spaces and IT resources for group work, study or revision.

 Explore our undergraduate and postgraduate degree courses.